 The link directs the reader to this essay.

-It is doubtful that this comment will see the light of day.
+I was doubtful that this comment would see the light of day.
 Very few of my comments have when posted to Christian web sites.
 I checked back a few months later to see if it survived the The Resurgent's censors.
 I was surprised to see that it had!

 If you want to learn only about the: